GAYATHRILAVARAJ/health_app/README.md

 - BMI Calculator
 - Appointment Booking
 - Viewing appointments
-- Diet suggestion
+- Diet suggestion based on the user's current medical conditions
-- Medicine Reminder
+- Medicine intake Reminder
-- Symptom Checker
+- Diagnosis based on user's symptoms
-- Assistant chatbot
+- Assistant chatbot for ease of navigation through the app -
--
 - To run the program in VS code:
 - pip installation of wxPython must be done prior to the execution of code.